frnklnchng/grouple/README.md

 ## Things Accomplished Over the Weekend
 - [ ] Create a backend with working login and signup
+- [ ] Get the oauth working for reddit

 ## Group Mmebers and Work Breakdown
 Donguk Kim, Franklin Chang, Kevin Choy, Jason Wong

+Donguk Kim's primary responsibilities will be:

+Franklin's primary responsibilities will be:

+Kevin's primary responsibilities will be:
+- researching OAuth
+- implementing OAuth into the application

+Jason's primary responsibilities will be:

 ### Weekend
 - Study MERN stack, Reddit API, Websockets